andrewteece/bapi-web/CONTRIBUTING.md

 Thank you for your interest in contributing to **BAPI Web**!
 These guidelines ensure consistency and high-quality contributions.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for branch, commit, and PR guidelines.

 ---

 ## 📂 Branching Strategy